molivil/warnick/README.md

 50% or more.
 By default, 10% of physical memory is used by the runtime temporary directory.
 This may or may not be enough for Warnick to create its temporary log files.
 A larger size may be needed for Warnick to run properly.

+You may use the software any way you would like, just know you do it at your own risk.
+I may not be held liable for any damages direct or indirect resulting from the use of this software..